hridesh/hridesh.github.io/research.md

 My research interests span the following areas.

+* Trustworthy AI and the software engineering of AI-enabled systems
-* Software Engineering (SE), programming languages (PL), and data science
+* Software engineering (SE) and programming languages (PL)
-* Data science, SE &amp; PL for data-intensive systems, and data-driven SE.
+* Data-driven software engineering and ultra-large-scale software mining
 * Modular reasoning about properties of software.
 * Advanced modularity and separation of concerns mechanisms and modular reasoning about such mechanisms.